SAP-samples/teched2025-XP265/exercises/ex2/README.md

     <br><img src="/exercises/ex2/images/02_02_0020.png" />
 </details>

 When accessing SAP Cloud Logging for the first time, you may need to authenticate.
-Follow the sign-in process outlined in the [General Section](../ex0/README.md#start-here-and-get-access-to-the-backend-system-and-btp-cockpit) using your assigned credentials.
+Optionally look-up the sign-in process outlined in the [General Section](../ex0/README.md#start-here-and-get-access-to-the-backend-system-and-btp-cockpit) using your assigned credentials - otherwise use the direct links below, authentication will pop up, if required.

 #### Step 1.
 Navigate to SAP Cloud Logging